squinterov/Clustering_book_recomendation/README.md

 # Clustering_book_recomendation
-Final project of a subject during the specialization
+Final project of a subject during the specialization, an approach to clustering and autoencoder techniques